DefectiveStudios/UniMerge-Docs/README.md

 But, why exactly can't we merge via text?
 There's a lot of extraneous information which is useful to Unity but really doesn't matter to us, and it seems that Unity does not maintain consistent ordering when saving scenes and prefabs (the real kicker).
 When you go back to the merged scene, you can end up with duplicated and/or mangled objects in the scene.

 Now, we try to keep Git out of the equation and merge everything within Unity.
-As long as you have a copy of each of the the scenes or prefabs in question, you can get your changes back.
+As long as you have a copy of each of the scenes or prefabs in question, you can get your changes back.
 As long as you can see the object in Unity, you can actually make use of those changes and merge 'em in!

 Anyway enough about the tool, here's how to use it!
 Let's start with a very basic case.
 We have two versions of some object and want to see if/how they are different.
 Our job is to make them the saaaaame.